 Most impacts on freshwater bodies are directly or indirectly related to the conversion of the adjacent vegetation to pasture or cropland (Vorosmarty et al., 2010).
 Croplands and pastures influence fish communities through multiple paths (Dala-Corte et al., 2016).
 Croplands cause increased siltation, nutrient input, increase the organic loading through fertilizers and homogenization of the stream substrate (Sutherland, Culp, & Benoy, 2012), and pastures also increase the dissolved organic matter into watercourses (Neill, Deegan, Thomas & Cerri, 2001).
 At the same time, local reduction in riparian vegetation cover reduce nutrient supply and the input of allochthonous material, increase autochthonous production and completely change the quality and quantity of available food resources (Bambi et al., 2016; Zeni & Casatti, 2014).
 As a consequence, fish species often change their resource use in response to changes in resource availability (Prejs & Prejs, 1987) and poor environmental conditions (Alonso, Carvalho, Alves, Moreira, & Pompeu, 2019).
 These modifications can increase niche overlap due to an expansion of generalist/opportunistic feeding strategy and a reduction in specialist species.
 Consequently, the structure of the trophic network (Pimm, Lawton, & Cohen, 1991) should vary according to the degree of land-use change (Winemiller, 1990).

 Here, we aim to assess the anthropogenic effects on the trophic networks structure of Neotropical stream fish.
-We addressed the following questions: (a) are the structure of fish trophic networks related to land-use changes? and (b) which of the major land-use classes (i.e. pasture or cropland) has the greater effect on the structure of fish trophic networks?
-The first hypothesis is that basins with greater vegetation cover can increase the supply and diversity of food resources (terrestrial insects, terrestrial allochthonous resources) to streams, resulting in networks more complex (ie large number of links, species and link density) and specialized (ie larger modularity and greater trophic specialization).
-The second hypothesis is that basins with greater anthropogenic influence may decrease the diversity of food resources, resulting in the predominance of generalist species (ie, more nested and less specialized trophic networks).
+We addressed the following questions: (a) is the structure of fish trophic networks related to land-use changes? and (b) which of the major land-use classes (i.e. pasture or cropland) has the greater effect on the structure of fish trophic networks?
+The first hypothesis is that basins with greater vegetation cover can increase the supply and diversity of food resources (terrestrial insects, terrestrial allochthonous resources) to streams, resulting in more complex (i.e., larger number of links, number of species and link density) and specialized (i.e., larger modularity and greater trophic specialization) networks.
+The second hypothesis is that basins with greater anthropogenic influence may decrease the diversity of food resources, resulting in the predominance of generalist species (i.e., more nested and less modular and less specialized trophic networks).

 Materials and methods